ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 In the end, the question is, can the system be either too simple or too complex to act consciously?

 1:22:37 _Daniel:_
-Right.
+Yeah.

 1:22:38 _Nao:_
-In the sense yeah, from an IAT point of view, there are several things that needs to be said, but inverted U is still there in a sense.
+In the sense yeah, from an IIT point of view, there are several things that needs to be said, but inverted U is still there in a sense.
 And here this person seems to be confusing between the axis of the kind of complexity and the axis of the connectedness.
 In IIT original formulation - and it's still true for the IIT 4.0, which is the latest one - when the system is too connected, let's say if you have hundred neurons and each of them are connected to everybody in a uniform way, then IIT predicts that it doesn't have much complexity or compositionality or uniqueness to arrive from that kind of system.
 And even if you cut the system, it doesn't matter much.
 And so that would lead to, most likely, very low level of consciousness.
 I think that's what… [Reads viewer’s note] Yes.
 I should have typed “connectivity.”